 If you have questions, would like more information, or want to get involved; please contact us at STEM@bartonccc.edu today.

 STEM Activities at Barton

 Barton Community College provides multiple opportunities to interact with your fellow STEM students.
-We have a STEM Club, eSports, Maker Labs, STEM Buddies, as well as three grant programs - NOYCE, KUS GEO, & KSU LSAMP.
+We have a STEM Club, STEM Buddies, as well as two grant programs - KSU GEO & KSU LSAMP.

 Barton also conducts the Jack Kilby STEM Day every year in November for high school juniors and seniors to experience some of the ways that STEM happens throughout our life.
-Did you know that choreographers use math & science to create the dance moves?
+Did you know that choreographers use math & science to create dance moves?
 Did you know that ceramics is related to STEM also?
-These are just two of our breakout sessions.
+These are just two examples of breakout sessions presented at Jack Kilby STEM day.
 STEM is everywhere!

 In addition to those activities we also have mini-STEM days throughout the year.
-So be sure to check out our tabs below to see what's happening around campus.
+So be sure to check out our tabs below to see what is happening around campus.

-Get in touch with us!
-Contact STEM@bartonccc.edu to get involved today.
+Get in touch with us at STEM@bartonccc.edu to get involved today.